Retaining Wall Cost Guide: Average UK Prices 2026

 - FAQs

-How Much is a Retaining Wall?
+How Much to Build a Retaining Wall?

 The cost to install a retaining wall in the UK is usually between £200 and £450 per square metre.
 Retaining wall specialists often charge on a per-square-metre basis rather than by the hour, because this gives a fixed price for the job and usually covers labour, materials and, in many cases, waste removal and disposal.

-The total cost to build a retaining wall will depend on the size of the wall and the materials used to build it.
+The total cost to build a retaining wall will depend mainly on the size of the wall and the materials used to build it.

 Retaining Wall Prices